 In addition to previously holding a General Manager role at Youngcare, Nick was the General Manager of his family business for five years, an acquisition and development manager for Wilbow Corporation for four years, and was a Development Director at Mirvac for three years.
 Nick currently runs his own property investment firm and community building consultancy, Resource Partnerships.

 Matthew Lawson is the CFO and one of the Directors of Cutting Edge, which is Australia’s largest privately owned post production company.
 With 20 years’ experience in financial control positions, Matthew performs a key role in monitoring and guiding the financial growth of Youngcare.
 Matthew respects the importance of compliance with accounting standards and ethics as well as ensuring that at all times, the use of funds are transparent to the community.

-As CEO and an Executive Board Member of Youngcare, Mark Foley brings over 20 years experience in the electrical contracting field, including nine years as Managing Director of BSA Limited.
+Mark Foley brings over 20 years experience in the electrical contracting field, including nine years as Managing Director of BSA Limited.
 In his career, Mark has established numerous successful businesses in satellite, electrical, property development and the managed services sectors.